Lovely-Sim-Racing/lovely-streamdeck-icons/README.md

 ## Download & Usage

+###Stream Deck Icon Pack
+The easiest, fastest and most convenient way is to download the StreamDeck Icon Pack.
+Just download the `.streamDeckIconPack` file from the :open_file_folder: [**Latest Releases**](https://github.com/cdemetriadis/lovely-streamdeck-icons/releases) and double click on it to install.
+The Lovely Stream Deck Icons will be in your Stream Deck app, ready to be used.

+### Standalone Icons
-#### You can find and download the high resolution icons in the  :open_file_folder: [**Latest Releases**](https://github.com/cdemetriadis/lovely-streamdeck-icons/releases) section.
+Alternatively, you can find and download the high resolution icons in the :open_file_folder: [**Latest Releases**](https://github.com/cdemetriadis/lovely-streamdeck-icons/releases).
 Unzip the file and use the icons on your Stream Deck.

 These icons are focused more on the Sim Racing community needs, but feel free to use them wherever you like.
-The icons are subject to the [CC-BY-NC-SA license](#disclaimer).
+The icons are subject to the [CC-BY-NC-SA](#disclaimer) License.

 ## Icon Preview